Updated in 2021.2

-The pilot upgrade or pilot testing is a multi-step process.
+The pilot upgrade is a two-step process.
 Select the step you are at and click Next.

 Create Pilot Database

 This step imports all your data, including the configuration information and inventory data records, from your existing production database to a new database of the latest version.
 Then you use that new database as a pilot database for configuring and initial testing while still using your existing database in production